Upward-Spiral-Science/claritycontrol/Draft/questions.md

 * What assumptions do we need to make before analyzing our data?
 * What is the meaning of three dimensions in a 3D image dataset?
-* What is the resolution of a 3D image?
-* The size of our datasets?
+* The best size of our datasets for experimentation?
 * What is the histogram of a 3D image?
 * How sparse are the images (ratio of pixels with value 0 over size of the image)?

 **Exploratory** <br />

 * Can normalized histograms create meaningful data for the clarity brains?
-* Do we need to segment the image data and how to perform segmentation?
+* Do we need to segment the image data?
+* How do we perform segmentation?
 * How does the resolution effect our project?
+* What is the best resolution for our 3D image - balancing precision and recall?

 **Inferential** <br />